belgif/review/Meetings/2020-09-11/identifiers.md

 Additional info from KSZ/BCSS:

 Some justification why separate URIs for the types of identifiers:
-*	To designate the type of an identifier value and its associated semantics ** The listed identifiers have a specific structure, granting authority, lifecycle, etc. The generic identifier (http://purl.org/dc/terms/identifier) doesn’t convey this information.
+*	To designate the type of an identifier value and its associated semantics: the listed identifiers have a specific structure, granting authority, lifecycle, etc. The generic identifier (http://purl.org/dc/terms/identifier) doesn’t convey this information.
 These identifiers are also used in various analogue ways e.g. paper input forms, and the national number on the eID card.
 *	To differentiate between different identifiers for the same entity: e.g. nrn (BE), bsn (NL) for the same person

 Note that at CBSS, we don’t have a practical use case for any of the URIs at the moment because we don’t have an application using Linked Data.
 Though I think specific URIs would be needed if we would.